 Here are some products that were developed with the help of Two-Pizza teams:

 - Amazon Prime.
 The subscription-based service that offers access to streaming music, video content, and other benefits was developed by a small team of eight engineers.
 Their work resulted in the globally successful Amazon Prime as we know it today.

 - Amazon Web Services (AWS).
-Amazon’s world-known cloud computing service of Amazon was intoduced by a small dedicated cross-functional team of specialists who worked as a part of Amazon’s infrastructure group in 2003.
+Amazon's world-famous cloud computing service was intoduced by a small, dedicated cross-functional team of specialists who worked as a part of Amazon’s infrastructure group in 2003.

 - Alexa.
 This popular voice-activated digital assistant was initiated by a small team as a part of Amazon’s Lab126 hardware division.

 How Amazon development transformed towards cross-functionality.
 Source: SlideShareIt would be wrong to call cross-functional teams a panacea that should be a part of every evolving business.
 For sure, the concept is great and many companies are successfully adopting it today; however, in practice, this form of collaboration works the best for specific scenarios.